mostlygeek/path.to.sh/README.md

 ## But why...?

 I've been sharing a lot of [llama-swap](https://github.com/mostlygeek/llama-swap) configuration examples.
 Manually replacing my local paths with `/path/to/file.gguf` is annoying.
-So why not just make the `/path/to/file.gguf` a symlinks.
+So why not just make the `/path/to/file.gguf` actually work. `#lazy`

 ## Install